spotify/bigtable-autoscaler/README.md

 right number of nodes at any given time.
 Then you should consider using the Bigtable autoscaler service!

 Many Bigtable clusters have uneven load over time.
 To avoid wasting capacity (and money), it's desirable to scale down the cluster during off-hours.
-The Bigtable autoscaler lets you do that without being hands-on.
+The Bigtable autoscaler lets you do that with no manual intervention.

 ## Getting started

 ### Prerequisites

-* A production Bigtable cluster (or several) to autoscale.
+* A production Bigtable cluster (or several) to autoscale (development clusters can't be scaled)
 * Service account JSON key that has relevant access to the Bigtable clusters to autoscale.
 See [Google's documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) on how to create a key.
     * If the autoscaler is running in the same GCP project as all the Bigtable clusters, the Compute Engine Default Service Account is sufficient.
     * The minimum permissions are:
-        * Role **Bigtable Administrator**, in particular
+        * Role **Bigtable Administrator**, in particular the permissions
             * bigtable.clusters.get
             * bigtable.clusters.update
-        * Role **Monitoring Viewer**, in particular
+        * Role **Monitoring Viewer**, in particular the permissions
             * monitoring.timeSeries.list
-* Docker.
+* Docker
-* PostgreSQL database (for production use; if only trying out ???).
+* PostgreSQL database (for production use; in this quickstart session we're using a postgres docker image)
-* Java 8 (java 9+ can't run it).
+* Java 8 (the service is not compatible with Java 9 or later at the moment)

 ### Building